 - Clipped stories — stories that are only partially on Medium and continue on another site

 - Copyrighted images – Writers/pubs should use images they have the rights for and cite their sources.
-Free-use resources like Pexels, Pixabay, Unsplash, and the Gender Spectrum Collection are great for sourcing Creative Commons-licensed images.
+Resources like Nappy, Pexels, Pixabay, Unsplash, and the Gender Spectrum Collection are great for sourcing Creative Commons-licensed images (please be sure to research and adhere to the license of the images you use).
 Original imagery is also great.

 - Ad-hominem attacks or rebuttals